-The Design Patterns for Communication Components is a collection of patterns related with a method for developing the communication subsystems of parallel software systems.
-These design patterns take as input information (a) the architectural pattern of the overall parallel software system, (b) the memory organization of the parallel hardware platform, and (c) the type of synchronization required.
+The design patterns for communication components is a collection of patterns related with a method for developing the communication subsystems of parallel software systems.
+These design patterns are applied depending on (a) the architectural pattern of the overall parallel software system, (b) the memory organization of the parallel hardware platform, and (c) the type of synchronization required.

-In this paper, it is presented the application of the Design Patterns for Communication Components along with the method for communicating the CSE components of the Two-dimensional Wave Equation.
-The method used here takes the information from the Problem Analysis and Coordination Design, applies a design pattern for the communication components, and provides elements about its implementation.
+In this paper, it is presented the application of the design patterns along with the method for communicating the Communicating Sequential Elements components of the One-dimensional Heat Equation.
+The method used here takes the information from the problem analysis and coordination design, applies a design pattern for the communication components, and provides elements about its implementation.